amyyoon08/Credit_Risk_Analysis/README.md

 ![Optional Text](Resources/EEAC.PNG)

-The balance accuracy is 93%
+* The balance accuracy is 93%
-The high risk precision is 9% and the recall score is 92%
+* The high risk precision is 9% and the recall score is 92%
-The low risk precision is 100% and the recall score is 94%
+* The low risk precision is 100% and the recall score is 94%

 ##Summary

 - The first four models don't show high number in balanced accuracy score with lower sensitivity
-- The best one that might be recommened is the Easy Ensemble Classifier as it shows the highest numbers in balanced accuracy score, precision and recall score:
+- The best one that might be recommened is the Easy Ensemble Classifier as it shows the highest numbers in balanced accuracy score, precision and recall score